At Buddy Break…

 - Statistics show that the divorce rate is 80 percent for couples with a child with a disability.

 - Families may experience extreme isolation, depression, loneliness, and fatigue.

-VIP kids are more than statistics though, and it is our goal to make sure that VIP families are cared for and encouraged.
 Because we treasure each child’s uniqueness, we require that parents attend an orientation and fill out a detailed questionnaire about their child.
 This helps our Buddies to give specialized care.

 When and where is Buddy Break?

 This program is held in partnership with churches in various locations across the nation.
 See the Locations & Dates button on the left menu for exact locations and dates.
 New locations will be added to this website as they are started.